smallville-s/smallville-s/README.md

 - 👋 Hi, I’m Stefan Silyanov
+- 🪄 Currentlly working at Zest Labs GmbH and providing consulting services to osapiens Services GmbH
 - 👀 I’m interested in coding, web development, nutrition, cooking, motorcycling, travelling, volunteering, spanish language and culture exchange
 - 🌱 I learned JavaScript at The Odin Project and freeCodeCamp
 - 💞️ I’m open to collaborate on enviormental, domestic animals and wildlife conservation and protection projects as well as on open source projects with real social impact